tomafro/deja/README.md

 The meaning of life is 42
 ```

-The first time `deja run` is called (with a given command and arguments), it always runs the command and caches the output.
+The first time `deja run` is called (with a given command and arguments), it runs the command and caches the output.
 If called again, it decides whether to repeat the previous output, or re-run the command.
-A number of options control how this decision is made, including if a file or directory has changed, time has passed, or a user provided scope has changed.
+Different options control how this decision is made, including if a file or directory has changed, time has passed, or a user provided scope has changed.

 Here's an example, calling `date` to print the current date, waiting, then calling it again.
 The second call returns the same result, even though time marches inexorably onward: